 In social media posts, Folau has repeatedly made references to homosexuals needing to repent or they will burn in hell.
 Following an Instagram post to that effect in April 2019, Rugby Australia announced its decision to terminate his contract.
 Following a disciplinary hearing, the termination took effect.

-Is this a victory for the LGBTQ community?
+A victory for the LGBTQ community?

-While it is sad to see an athlete of Folau’s calibre limit his potential due to his public statements, Rugby Australia’s decision to terminate his contract because of his anti-gay social media posts is an important moment in Australian sport and the journey towards equality for the LGBTQ community in Australia.
+While it is sad to see an athlete of Folau’s calibre limit his potential due to his public statements, Rugby Australia’s decision to terminate his contract because of his anti-gay social media posts was an important moment in Australian sport and the journey towards equality for the LGBTQ community in Australia.

-The termination of Folau’s contract by Rugby Australia is a clear demonstration that in Australia today, homophobia has consequences.
+The termination of Folau’s contract by Rugby Australia was a clear demonstration that in Australia today, homophobia has consequences.
 No one is limiting Folau’s religious beliefs, or his ability to express his beliefs and his views on homosexuality, but Rugby Australia is making it clear that it views beliefs such as Folau’s as homophobic and that it doesn’t want to be associated with homophobia.